freedomofkeima/messenger-maid-chan/README.md

 1. For initial configuration, you need to create `maidchan/config.py` based on `maidchan/config.py.example` and fill those values based on your own configuration.

-2. Maid-chan are using Redis as the database.
+2. Maid-chan is using Redis as the database.
 Redis can be downloaded via https://redis.io/download.
 Run Redis as a background process in port 6379 (default port).

 3. It is recommended to use `virtualenv` (e.g.: `virtualenv venv` then `source venv/bin/activate`).
 You need to install all dependencies via `pip install -r requirements.txt`.